Sunfield Waldorf School’s Sixth Annual Jogathon – FAQs

 Adult registration forms will be available at Sunfield before the event, at the event itself, and online so that parents and friends can register to run/jog/walk with the class of their choice.
 Family and friends are encouraged to attend and cheer on the runners.

-Are there ways I can help between now and the first week of April when it all begins?
+Are there ways I can help between now and the second week of April when it all begins?

 Yes!
 There are a number of ways you can help, so choose what is most interesting to you.